 Innocence Lost Initiative - $5 Million

 This effort by the FBI, the Department of Justice, and the National Center for Missing and Exploited Children combines the efforts of these entities to address the growing problem of domestic sex trafficking of children in the United States.
-These efforts have rescued over 575 children and led to the conviction of more than 300 associated with this horrible industry.
+These efforts have rescued over 575 children, the conviction of more than 300 associated with this horrible industry.
 This funding will be used to hire additional agents for this initiative.